gchure/phd/src/chapter_09/section_03_cal_factor_derivation.md

 &nbsp;&nbsp;&nbsp;&nbsp;The experiments presented in this work were performed using non-synchronously growing cultures.
-As there is a uniform distribution of growth phases in the culture, the cell size distribution is broad the the extremes being small, newborn cells and large cells in the process of division.
+As there is a uniform distribution of growth phases in the culture, the cell size distribution is broad.
 As described in the main text, the cell size distribution of a population is broadened further by modulating the MscL copy number with low copy numbers resulting in aberrant cell morphology.
 To speak in the terms of an effective channel copy number, we relate the average areal intensity of the population to the average cell size,
 $$
 \langle I_\text{tot} \rangle = \langle I_A \rangle \langle A \rangle = \alpha \langle N_\text{tot} \rangle,
 $${#eq:area_conversion}